Master of Fine Arts in Screenwriting

 The residencies also provide an opportunity to be inspired and challenged by a wide variety of writers, as we bring together poets, fiction authors, creative non-fiction writers, screenwriters, and playwrights in cross-disciplinary discussions.

-For seven days in early January, students travel to a Texas-based retreat location.
+For seven days in mid-August, students travel to a Texas-based retreat location.
 Be inspired by a fresh locale and the beauty of God’s natural world, as we take a break from our busy lives and gather together to focus on artistry and creativity.
-With special visiting instructors, the January residency dives into special topics and provides opportunities to explore how artists of faith can create in ways that reflect the goodness, truth, and beauty of our Creator.
+With special visiting instructors, the Summer Residency dives into special topics and provides opportunities to explore how artists of faith can create in ways that reflect the goodness, truth, and beauty of our Creator.

 South by Southwest Film Festival & Conference